Last Updated on September 27, 2023 by Ewen Finser

 Then to top it off, you’ll be forced to take full responsibility for all the regulatory standards relating to personal data management and credit card security (or payment gateway security).

 Certainly not a walk in the park at all.
 As a matter of fact, it’s arguably more cumbersome than managing brick-and-mortar stores.
 That’s why self-hosted ecommerce solutions are usually implemented by large enterprises with substantial financial muscle.

 Open-source ecommerce platforms refer to both on-premise and cloud-hosted solutions whose code is accessible for additional modification.

 Take Magento, for instance.
 After testing its features, we established that its open-source structure is indeed holistically customizable.
 And the same applies to Flywheel, which is also an open-source solution running on PHP/MySQL code.

 Although tweaking them requires extensive programming knowledge, the consequent flexibility is worth the trouble.
 You can morph even the most intricate details based on your store’s framework and personal preferences.

-That said, open-source ecommerce platforms typically allow users to:
+That said, open-source ecommerce store platforms typically allow users to: